+Find amazing things to do in Mesa Verde.
 When you first enter the park, make your first stop at the Visitor Center.
-Here you will find information on hiking, Mesa Verde tours, and information on the park.
+Here you'll find information on hiking, Mesa Verde tours, and information on the park.
 You should plan to spend a minimum of four hours in Mesa Verde National Park.
 You can visit the Chapin Mesa Archeological Museum and Spruce Tree House or drive the Mesa Top Loop Road.
 There really is so much to do inside Mesa Verde National Park.

 Hiking Mesa Verde